Hardcore (electronic dance music genre): 2000s

 Under the influence of Hardstyle and industrial hardcore, a new scene was developing featuring DJ Promo and his label The Third Movement.
 This scene now known as mainstream hardcore emerged in the early 2000s with a modern, mature, slower, and sophisticated form.
 It was successful in Europe, especially in Netherlands and Italy, with producers and groups like Endymion, Kasparov, Art of Fighters, The Stunned Guys and DJ Mad Dog.
 Happy hardcore continues its movement underground and has evolved bringing out other related genres such as Eurobeat, UK hardcore, Freeform hardcore and Full-on Hardcore.

 Labels such as Enzyme Records, Crossbones and Bloc 46 have produced darkcore artists, like Ruffneck, Fifth Era and The Outside Agency.

 As the free party movement was successful in all the Europe, freetekno appeared.
 Numerous producers and labels emerged representing the hard techno and the frenchcore genres: Epileptik, Audiogenic, Les Enfants Sages, Tekita, Breakteam, Mackitek, B2K and Narkotek.

-Meanwhile, in 2001, Norwegian DJ duo Thomas S. Nilsen Fiction and Steffen Ojala Søderholm began to develop the nightcore genre influenced by pitch-shifted vocals in German group Scooter's songs "Nessaja" and "Ramp!
-(The Logical Song)".
-Nightcore artists started appearing on services such as LimeWire in mid-2003, and YouTube in 2006.